duptala/PC-remote-control/README.md

 3. **Control Your Videos**:

-- Use the interface presented to play/pause, rewind, forward, or adjust the volume of the video playing on your computer.
+- Use the web interface presented to play/pause, rewind, forward, or adjust the volume of the video playing on your computer.

+## Contributing

+Contributions to the PC Remote Controller project are welcome!
+Feel free to submit pull requests or create issues for bugs and feature suggestions.

 ## Security Note